 Clare Finnimore – Britten Sinfonia, visiting professor

-As a session musician Clare is proud to be one of about 90 musicians on the soundtracks to films such as Tinker, Tailor, Soldier, Spy; The Hobbit and James Bond ‘Skyfall’.
-She has played live with Sting, Bjork, Kylie Minogue, Florence and the Machine and also Kiki Dee and Carmelo Luggeri.
+As a session musician Clare is proud to have been one of about 90 musicians, recording soundtracks to films such as Inception, Tinker, Tailor, Soldier, Spy; The Hobbit and James Bond ‘Skyfall‘.
+She has played live with Massive Attack, Sting, Bjork, Kylie Minogue, Florence and the Machine and duo Kiki Dee and Carmelo Luggeri.

 Clare is deputy professor at Trinity College of Music and has mentored and adjudicated the performance prize at the Royal Academy of Music.
 She is also regularly involved with the Britten Sinfonia Creative Learning dept. and Britten Sinfonia Academy.

 James studied at Guildhall School of Music and Drama in London.
 Whilst at Guildhall, he had the opportunity to perform alongside a number of renowned musicians including Dame Cleo Lane, The Dankworth’s, Julien Siegel, Jazz at Lincoln Centre, Liane Carroll, Mike and Kate Westbrook.
 His tutors have included Noel Langley, Percy Pursglove, Robbie Robson, Anne McAneny and Matt Roberts.